Let us begin by introducing the characters in this text.

 has an almost instinctive distrust of religion.
 “Faith is for the uneducated”

 she proudly asserts.
-However, at times he mother’s voice echoes in her consciousness
+However, at times her Christian mother’s voice echoes in her consciousness

 and she actually envies those accept the simplicity of a Grand Narrative.